How to sleep in the heat when it's too hot outside

 It's best to keep your curtains closed, James says.
 “Use heavy curtains to block any light from windows during the day.
 Heat transfers through the windows and can build up during the day, so it’s a good idea to keep the curtains or blinds closed.”

 Doing so will keep the temperature of your room to optimum levels, he adds.
-“The temperature of your room should be between 60 to 67°F (15.6 to 19.4 °C).
-It varies depending on the individual of course, but most doctors recommend this as the best temperature for sleeping.”
+“The temperature of your room should be between 15.6 to 19.4 °C. It varies depending on the individual of course, but most doctors recommend this as the best temperature for sleeping.”

-When it comes to sleeping in hot weather, try to sleep on your side if possible.
-"Try sleeping on your side if it's too hot to sleep at night," suggests Dr Bond.
+Side sleeping is best in the summer, says Dr Bond, who works with Puressential.
 "Sleeping in this position means your body heat can escape easily as a larger portion is exposed to the air.
 This should help to regulate your body temperature and you should be much more comfortable like this."

 Being too hot in bed is a huge barrier when it comes to getting a good night's sleep, so try sleeping without pajamas.
 You'll naturally feel cooler in bed at night without clothes than you would feel snoozing with clothes on, offering a better night's sleep overall.